 Further information about cookies can be found on the Interactive Advertising Bureau’s website www.allaboutcookies.org.

-If you share our content through social media, for example by liking us on Facebook, following or tweeting about us on Twitter, or giving us a '+1' via Google Plus, those social networks will record that you have done so.
+If you share our content through social media, for example by liking us on Facebook or following or tweeting about us on Twitter, those social networks will record that you have done so.
 They may set a cookie for this purpose.

 In some cases, where a page on our website includes content from a social network, such as a Twitter feed, or Facebook comments box, those services may set a cookie even where you do not click a button.
 As is the case for all cookies, we cannot access those set by social networks.
 Social networks cannot access cookies we set ourselves.